Benefits and Debt Guide

 Where do you live?

-Once you've been approved, your first Universal Credit payment will be made up of a basic 'standard allowance' as well as any extra payments that you may be eligible for (e.g. if you have children, are disabled, or need help with housing costs).
+Once you've been approved for UC, your first payment will be made up of a fixed standard allowance as well as any additional payments that you may be eligible for (e.g. if you have children, are disabled, or need extra help with housing costs).

 How does debt affect your benefit payments?

-Most benefits are means-tested, which means you'll only qualify if you meet certain criteria and your payments can be capped at a certain amount.
+However, if the debt level is extreme or legal action has already begun, benefits can do little to improve the situation.
+Most benefits are also means-tested, which means you'll only qualify if you meet certain criteria and your payments can be capped at a certain amount.

 However, if you owe money to HM Revenue & Customs (HMRC) or the Department for Work and Pensions (DWP), they may deduct money from your benefits before you receive it to help them recover the debt.
 This can range from 15% to 40% depending on how the debt was accrued.